Common Mistake n°1 : Je suis bien

 # Common Mistake n°3 : Je l’ai dit

-Even from French natives it happens that we hear this mistake.
-People make a confusion between the direct pronoun le/la and the indirect pronoun lui.
+Even from French natives, it happens that we hear this mistake.
+When some People want to say I told him/her, they often make a confusion between the direct pronoun le/la and the indirect pronoun lui.
 The verb Dire is an indirect transitive verb.
-So the question you should ask is "j’ai dit à qui? " Every time you can say à qui/ à quoi then you have to use an indirect pronoun.
-The best way would be "je lui ai dit"
+So the question you should ask is "j’ai dit à qui? " Every time you can say à qui/ à quoi, then you have to use an indirect pronoun.
+The best way would be "je lui ai dit".

 It’s true that when you were learning possessive adjectives, you were told that the use of ma/mon/mes depends on the gender of the noun following it.
-But the fact is that here, Ma ends with a vowel.
-Amie starts with a vowel.
+But the fact is that here, the possessive Ma ends with a vowel.
+The word amie starts with a vowel.
 That makes it sound weird to say Ma amie.
-In that case, even if amie is a female word, you should use the possessive mon.
+In that case, even if amie is a feminine word, you should use the possessive mon.
 The correct way would be : Mon amie.
-The same applies when we use ton or son.
+The same applies when we use ton or son with a word starting with a vowel.
 We'll say ton amie /son amie.

 #Common Mistake n°5 : J’ai visité mes amis.

-Note that we can only say I visit a person when talking about a sick person.
+Note that in some contexts, we can say I visit a person in French, especially when talking about a sick person or a prisoner.
 Example : Je visite un malade.

 #Common Mistake n°6 : Je peux demander une question?

 Even if "to ask" can be translated as "demander" in French, you have to be careful when using it.
 In French, words should be used depending on their context.
 In this case, we would use the verb "poser" to refer to asking questions.
 The correct way should be : Je peux poser une question?

 #Common Mistake n°7 : J'ai beaucoup des amis